chrisostome01/the-gym-react-intro-challenge/README.md

 > Using the native HTML <button> tag, capture the click event and alert the message, "Clicked!".

 > Take note that capturing events such as clicks is done differently in React than it is in JavaScript.

+# Exercise 3: Custom Component
+> In the previous exercise, we used the HTML <button> tag.
+But much of the power that React provides to us developers is being able to create our own components and reuse them.

+> You'll be creating more complicated custom components than a simple button in the near future, but we all gotta start somewhere.

+> In this exercise, build your own Button component and render it three times.
+On user click, it should alert which button was clicked: